 • Self-care: What does it even mean, and what does it look like for you?

-• The difficult task of looking at privilege
+• The difficult task of looking at privilege, doing anti-racism work, etc.

 For those working through traumatic experiences, EMDR can be exceptionally helpful.
 It requires a commitment to regular visits for a period of time, since working through traumatic experience in detail can bring up a lot of emotion, and knowing you have regular therapy sessions scheduled during this period of focused work helps to limit negative effects that might otherwise spill over into other areas of your life.